davendiy/automata-groups/README.md

 [Demo](./demo) (it will be extended soon).

 Have no idea why it doesn't work from makefile or venv, so one should install it manually.

 Installation:
 ```
 pip install Cython
+pip install -r requirements.txt
 pip install .
 make clean
 ```